Deep operation: Deep battle plan

 The Stavka judged that these operations had failed because of the Red Army's lack of large, coherent, mechanized, and armored formations capable of performing sustained operational maneuver.
 To remedy the problem, in April 1942 the Soviets fielded new tank corps consisting of three tank brigades and one motorized rifle brigade, totaling 168 tanks each.
 The Stavka placed these corps at the disposal of army and front commanders for use as mobile groups operating in tandem with older cavalry corps, which by now had also received a new complement of armour.
 The Stavka employed these new tank corps in an offensive role for the first time in early 1942.

 During this time, the Germans launched Operation Kremlin, a deception campaign to mislead the Stavka into believing that the main German attack in the summer would be aimed at Moscow.
 The Stavka were convinced that the offensive would involve Army Group South as a southern pincer against the Central Front protecting Moscow.
-To preempt the German assault, the Red Army launched two offensive operations, the Rzhev–Vyazma strategic offensive operation against Army Group Centre, and the Kharkov offensive operation (known officially as the Barvenkovo-Lozovaia offensive) against Army Group South.
+To preempt the German assault, the Red Army launched two offensive operations, the Rzhev–Vyazma strategic offensive operation against Army Group Centre and the Kharkov offensive operation (known officially as the Barvenkovo-Lozovaia offensive) against Army Group South.
 Both were directly linked as a spoiling offensives to break up and exhaust German formations before they could launch Operation Blue.
 The Kharkov operation was designed to attack the northern flank of German forces around Kharkov, to seize bridgeheads across the Donets River north east of the city.
 A southern attack would be made from bridgeheads seized by the winter-counter offensive in 1941.
-The operation was to encircle the Fourth Panzer Army and German Sixth Army as they advanced towards the Dnepr river.
+The operation was to encircle the 4th Panzer army and the 6th Army as they advanced towards the Dnepr river.
 The operation led to the Second Battle of Kharkov.

 The battlefield plan involved the Soviet South Western Front.
 The South Western Front was to attack out of bridgeheads across the Northern Donets River north and south of Kharkov.
 The Soviets intended to exploit with a cavalry corps (the 3rd Guards) in the north and two secretly formed and redeployed tank corps (the 21st and 23rd) and a cavalry corps (the 6th) in the south.
 Ultimately the two mobile groups were to link up west of Kharkov and entrap the German Sixth Army.
-Once this was achieved, a sustained offensive into the Ukraine would enable the recovery of industrial regions.
+Once this was achieved, a sustained offensive into Ukraine would enable the recovery of industrial regions.